Bakso / Meatball Soup

 Transfer the spice mixture into a large bowl, add the tapioca flour or corn starch, mix well with with a wooden spoon.
 Put a aside.

-Put the sliced beef beef & egg into the food processor and blend until smooth.
+Put the sliced beef & egg into the food processor and blend until smooth.

 Mix the tapioca mixture and beef paste, add the remaining ice water and process once again until the dough well mixed.
 You can also add the tapioka mixture into the beef paste and mix them together in the food processor.

-Meantime boiled 3 lt / 6 pints water in a large saucepan.
+Meantime bring 3 lt / 6 pints water in a large saucepan to boil.
 Add 2 tsp salt.
+Onced it boiled, adjust the stove into medium heat.

 Form one of a meatball, let it boil & cook.
 Taste it and adjust the seasoning accodingly as I explain on the above tipps.
 Put aside about 3 tbsp of dough for wonton filling if necessary.